 Top 5 world’s most expensive diamonds: No. 5 – De Beers Centenary Diamond

 They speak to the imagination and break many records at auctions.
-It is frankly impossible to make a top 10 of the most expensive diamonds.
-However, a top 5 should be possible.
 Of the millions of carats that people find every year, a few of them are really special.
 The most special and expensive diamonds are in this top 5.
 These diamonds are so rare that they are only found once every 100 years.

 What makes the Top 5 so expensive?

 The most expensive diamonds are not always the biggest stones.
 The price of a diamond depends on the factors purity, color and place of origin.
 Expensive diamonds such as the ones in this top 4 are often in possession of museums or royalties.
 The GIA, the Gemological Institute of America, determines the value of a diamond.
 This organization provides the rating of the Carat, the Color, the Clarity and the Cut.
 In short, the good old 4 C’s which apply to every diamond.

 Carat of the Centenary Diamond

 De Beers Centenary Diamond is a 273,85-carat diamond.
 This is the third largest diamond that was found in the Premier Mine.
 This mine belongs to the firm De Beers.

 Color of the Centenary Diamond